Very good choice

 • No (0 points)

-• Does the scheme owner review their assurance system on a periodic basis?
+• Does the scheme owner review the effectiveness of their assurance system on a periodic basis?

 Possible answers